johndigital/funkstagram/README.md

 ### Summary:

 Funkstagram is a simple Instagram image importer for Wordpress.
-Pick users and/or tags and automatically load them into the Wordpress media library.
+Pick users and/or tags and automatically load images into the Wordpress media library.

 ### Features: